 In a nutshell

-The name Bergslagen comes from the words mine (berg in Swedish) and legislation or teamwork (lag in Swedish).
+The name Bergslagen comes from the words mountain (berg in Swedish) and legislation or teamwork (lag in Swedish).
 The informal Bergslagen region has the longest history of developing sustained yield forestry in the European boreal forest biome.
 While wood production has become effective, ecological and social objectives remain hard to satisfy.

 Rural decline linked to urbanisation, and increased demands on landscapes to gain economic, ecological, social and cultural benefits, are current key challenges.
 There is thus a need to bridge barriers between sectors at local and regional governance levels, and to provide land owners, stakeholders and municipalities with transparent information and integrated assessment about state and trends of different dimensions of sustainability.

 The aim of the Bergslagen Model Forest initiative is to encourage knowledge production and learning in support of sustainable landscapes.
 Exchange of experiences among local stakeholder partnerships in Bergslagen and internationally is the main tool.

 The Bergslagen region forms a gradient between lowland agricultural settings with temperate forest remnants and urban areas in the south, and upland rural remote boreal forest regions in the north.
 Most of the lowland areas belong to farmsteads with agricultural land and forest, and the uplands are owned by large private and state forest companies that focus on wood production.